About the Inclusive Design Challenge

 FAR Indoor Beacons

-Finally, this week we also began the deployment of almost 400 beacons on the bus system in Pensacola, Florida.
-These beacons will ride on each of their buses as well as being mounted on hundreds of their essential bus stops.
+Finally, this week we also began the deployment of beacons on the bus system in Pensacola, Florida.
+These beacons will ride on each of their buses as well as being mounted on their bus stops.
 This deployment will help the visually impaired and those that have difficulties navigating more easily locate their bus stops and give them the ability to always know where their bus is on their route even if they miss the announcements.
 We see a future of switching from bluetooth to UWB beacons for our transportation systems to give even more accuracy and independence to our users.

 FAR Bus Stop Beacons